Home » Craft Room » Easy to Make Napkins for Spring & Summer

 • I have produced a wee video giving a glimpse of how I created the eyelet.
 I am a firm believer in a picture (or in this case…video) is worth a thousand words.
 Hope this helps.

-• To finish it, use your sewing machine to sew down the hem that you had ironed and starched earlier.
+• To finish it, use your sewing machine to sew down the hem you had ironed and starched earlier.

 Looking for other knit and crochet patterns?
 Pop over here for all my knit & crochet patterns in one place!
-And, if you want to be ‘in the knit know’ and you’d like to be notified of the publication of any knit or crochet pattern before the rest of the world, you can do that here.

-Thanks again for spending a few minutes of your busy day with me today.
+Thanks so much for spending a few minutes of your busy day with me!

-Please know that I welcome each and every comment that comes my way.
-If you want to make sure you don’t miss future content, pop your email in the beige box up on the right or click here.
-I usually send out 2-3 emails a week, so I won’t inundate your inbox…believe me, I’m sensitive to an overflowing email inbox!
+To ensure you don’t miss future content, pop your email in the pale green box on the right or click here.
+I usually send one email weekly, so I won’t inundate your inbox.
+I’m sensitive to an overflowing email inbox!

-You can access many of the products I refer to in all of my posts on my Nourish and Nestle Amazon Page.
+And you can access many of the products I refer to on my Nourish and Nestle Amazon Page.
 You can access it here.

-So, if you’d like to get in on the ‘subscriber benefit’ action, simply subscribe to Nourish and Nestle here or using the form on the right sidebar.
-It’s towards the top a bit.
-I have sent all my subscribers the link to the Subscriber Benefits Library.
-If you missed it or misplaced it, drop me a line.
+So, if you’d like to participate in the ‘subscriber benefit’ action, simply subscribe to Nourish and Nestle here or use the form on the right sidebar.
+It’s slightly towards the top.

 Until next time…